Extraordinary Journeys is proud to partner with the Kenya Education Fund.

 The most important thing you need to know about high school (or secondary school) in Kenya is that even at government schools it is not free.
 It costs between $500 and $1000 a year (including tuition, boarding fees, books, uniforms etc) to send one student to high school.
 In a country where the average annual income is around $750 dollars and the average household size is 5 people, this puts sending even one child to high school out of reach for many families.

-About the Kenya Education Fund
+What is the Kenya Education Fund?

 The Kenya Education Fund was founded by Bradley Broder in 2005 in response to this tremendous need.
 Broder is a former Peace Corps volunteer who lived in Kenya near Amboseli National Park from 1999 to 2001.
 While living in Kenya he found that help with school fees was BY FAR the most common request he got when the Kenyans in his community came to him for help.
 He started paying for a few students himself, overtime got his family and friends to help as well and the seeds for of Kenya Education Fund were planted.